 Wests Leagues Club intends redeveloping its site that currently has 14 tennis courts in Leumeah.
 The loss of this number of courts would have a significant impact on servicing the demand for tennis in Campbelltown City.
 Wests Leagues Club have committed to funding the development of a new 16 court tennis and futsal facility, subject to an agreement to access of a suitable site between Council and Wests.
-Wests Leagues Club have identified Victoria Park as its preferred site to develop the new tennis/ futsal facility.
-In order to protect the funding commitment from Wests Leagues Club and to maintain the current provision of tennis courts in Campbelltown City, Wests Leagues Club should be supported to prepare a Master Plan for Victoria Park to investigate the feasibility of the proposed facility at this location.
+Victoria Park was identified by Wests Leagues Club as its preferred site to develop the new tennis/ futsal facility, however Council is yet to determine its preferred location for a regional scale tennis facility.
+Further, following public consultation of the draft Campbelltown Sport and Recreation Strategy, several responses were received from members of the community raising concerns about the possible loss of tennis courts in the city.
+The preparation of a Campbelltown City Tennis Strategy will guide the future provision of tennis facilities in the city and determine the preferred location for the development of a regional tennis facility.